mithi/hotels/README.md

 ### Price Rounding Based on Currency

 - ✅ Prices are rounded.
 USD, SGD, CNY are rounded to the nearest dollar.
-KRW, JPW, IDR rounded to the nearest 100-dollars.
+KRW, JPY, IDR rounded to the nearest 100-dollars.

 |                                         |                                         |                                         |                                         |
 | --------------------------------------- | --------------------------------------- | --------------------------------------- | --------------------------------------- |